-The owner may base their own company valuation on how hard they have worked to build it, how many hours they have put in, or how many years they have spent in that routine, successfully keeping their business afloat.
+The owner may base their company valuation on how hard they have worked to build it.
+They may want monetary value for the long hours they have put in and how many years they have spent successfully keeping their business afloat.

 It is a common misconception that a potential investor should have to pay for the business owner’s effort and hard work.
-Many years ago, some buyers may have been gullible enough to buy a company based on the current owner’s contribution in blood sweat and tears, however today, investors are much savvier in their purchases.
+Investors today are far savvier than those of yesteryear.
+No longer are they gullible enough to buy a company based on the current owner’s contribution in blood sweat and tears.
 Today, the harsh reality of the matter is this: nobody wants to buy your job.

 So, how do you know if you have a job or a business?

-Most businesses that I come across which are looking to be sold, are owned by people in their 50’s and 60’s.
-They have been in business for 20 – 30 years and they are tired; they wish to slow down a bit and want some money back from the business for what they have put in.
+I come across many businesses for sale that are owned by people in their 50’s and 60’s.
+They have been in business for 20 – 30 years, and they are tired.
+They wish to slow down a bit and want some money back from the company for what they have put in.

 Now, if a person has not looked after themselves, sadly this age bracket is also often the time when health problems can surface.
-Sometimes, the business owner may even find that they have to be taken out of the company for several months’ due ill health.
+Sometimes, the business owner may even find that they have to leave the company for several months’ due to ill health.

-If you were taken out of your business for several months, with no communication via phone or email – could your company survive and grow without you?
+Suppose you were taken out of your business for several months, with no communication via phone or email.
+Could your company survive and grow without you?